NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/README.md

 You can find the complete listing of `run` examples [here](../../examples/cli/run/).

-### Using Custom Input Data

-For any tools that use inference input data, such as `run` or `convert`, Polygraphy provides 2 ways to supply custom input data:

-1. `--load-inputs`/`--load-input-data`, which takes a path to a JSON file containing a `List[Dict[str, np.ndarray]]`.
-    This will cause Polygraphy to load the entire object into memory.
-    *NOTE: This may be impractical or impossible if the data is very large.*

-2. `--data-loader-script`, which takes a path to a Python script that defines a `load_data` function that returns a data loader.
-The data loader can be any iterable or generator that yields `Dict[str, np.ndarray]`.
-By using a generator, we can avoid loading all the data at once, and instead limit it to just a single input at a time.

-    *TIP: If you have an existing script that already defines such a function, you do **not** need to create* *a separate script just for the sake of `--data-loader-script`.
-You can simply use the existing script* *and optionally use the `--data-loader-func-name` argument to specify the name of the function if it's not `load_data`*

-For more information, refer to [`run` example 05](../../examples/cli/run/05_comparing_with_custom_input_data/).

 ### Modifying Input Shapes In An ONNX Model

 The best way to modify input shapes in an ONNX model is to re-export the model with